 One of my primary goals is to be a good steward of your music.
 I believe by considering the below factors, the reading session or concert preparation will allow the musicians to focus on the music—versus simply the notation—which should yield a product that will make you proud.
-The below ideas are based on conducting several hundred pieces of music and over a dozen student compositions.

 - The easier the notation is to read, the less of a chance of a preparation (score study) error or execution (conducting) error.